xTimundStruppi/Datenbanken/README.md

 ````
 pip install -r requirements.txt
 ````
 After that you can run the `app.py` in the `src` folder.
-This will load a while, because the databse is created (1-2 min).
+This will load a while, because the database is created (1-2 min).
 When finished, you will get the following output in your console:
 ````
 Dash is running on http://127.0.0.1:8050/